Business Owners Face Million-Dollar Risks from Commercial Liability Coverage Gaps.png

 That’s why the pollution exclusions in the CGL policies were so decisive in the court’s rulings.
 EIL insurance is specifically designed to cover environmental contamination.
 It can respond to claims like the one against West Van, addressing cleanup costs, legal defence, and third-party liability related to pollution.
 If West Van had carried an EIL policy in addition to their CGL policies, it’s possible the EIL policy would have responded to the lawsuit, even though the CGL policies didn’t.

 Unfortunately, the exact coverage amount that West Van Lions Gate Cleaners Ltd. was seeking from Intact and Economical is not publicly available in the case details.
 It’s tough to give a precise number without more information, but we can make an educated guess based on similar cases and the context of this one.
-The potential for the cost of this claim could have ranged from several hundred thousand to a few million dollars.

 The Bottom Line: Protecting Your Business